 Premium Assistance: A program offered by PEIA that reduces the monthly premium payment for the retiree or surviving dependent.
 Premium assistance is available to both Medicare and non-Medicare retirees with at least 5 years of service.
-The premium assistance program pays part of your health insurance premium if your gross income is less than 250% of Federal Poverty Level.
+The premium assistance program pays part of your health insurance premium if your gross income at or below 250% of Federal Poverty Level.
 Retiree Premium and Benefit Assistance Program applications are mailed each Spring to retired employees.
+Members receiving premium and/or benefit assistance may not enroll in Humana/PEIA Plan 2.